liquidapps-io/docs/docs/dsps/dsp-deployment-kubernetes.md

-# Deploy & Register a full mainnet DAPP-DSP using K8S
+# Deploy mainnet DAPP-DSP using K8S
 This helm chart will install an full mainnet DSP cluster (Syncd Mainnet API Node, DAPP DSP Services, IPFS Cluster)

 This chart is using: